MrStelk/C/RRF_Matrix/README.md

 # C code to output the row-reduced form a matrix
 **rank.c** requires number of rows and columns as macros definations while **rank2.c** needs these inputs as cmd line args.
-**rank2.c** is my first shot at working with 2D arrays completely via pointers which required great deal of carfulness and imagination.
+**rank2.c** is my first shot at working with 2D arrays completely via pointers in dynamic memory.

 ---